Girchi/legalize.ge-node/README.md

 ## Default configuration
-1. Configure `.env` file for your application just like `example.env`
+1. Create `.env` file in the project's root directory(where `package.json` is) and make it just like `example.env`

+     A. Create `/keys` directory also in the root directory

-     A. Generate SSL key and certificate and put it in the `.env` file
+     B. Generate SSL key and certificate in the `/keys` folder
-2. Change `"DRUPAL_DOMAIN"` in `assets/js/auth_config.json ` to http://girchi.docker.localhost for testing purposes
-3. Insert client_id and client_secret from Drupal's Ouath module
+2. Insert client_id and client_secret from Drupal's Ouath module
+3. To set up a localhost environment, put in your SSL key(for example: `SSL_KEY=./keys/example.key`)
 4. It's essential to have configured JSON:API, Simple Oauth and Token, Simple Oauth Facebook Connect and Social Auth Facebook in Drupal side
+5. Change `"DRUPAL_DOMAIN"` in `assets/js/auth_config.json ` to http://girchi.docker.localhost for testing purposes

 ## Configuration for Facebook authorization